Shiny5228/ibkr-trade-visualization/README.md

 # IBKR Trade Visualization

 A tool for visualizing trade data from Interactive Brokers (IBKR).
-This project helps traders analyze their trading performance through intuitive and interactive visualizations.
-Currently **only working for 0DTE Option trades** exported via IBKR IBKR Flex Query.
+This project helps traders analyze their trading performance through intuitive and interactive visualizations in a dash web app.
+Currently only working for data exported via IBKR Activity Flex Query.

 ## Table of Contents
 - [IBKR Trade Visualization](#ibkr-trade-visualization)